Soukaina-DOUKKANI/Transport-management-system-VRP-TSP-Optimization/README.md

 ( the matrix of distances : distances_villes.xlsx, coordinates(logitude, latitude): tms.xlsx)

---special dedicate: this project would not be realized without the collaboration of : Ouissal TAIM, Fatiha EL MAGUI , and Ilham ESSOUSSY.
+--special dedication: this project would not be realized without the collaboration of : Ouissal TAIM, Fatiha EL MAGUI , and Ilham ESSOUSSY.
 --